We'll be in touch the same business day with some great options.

 Even the best psychologists are still people, and you’re still navigating a relationship with them.
 This means there can be miscommunications and even hurt feelings.
 This can be especially true when working with complex emotions and issues.

 As you begin to search for your new psychologist, try to keep in mind that it may take some time to find the right psychologist for you.
 That’s okay and it’s to be expected.
-Be patient and try to keep in mind that its part of your journey, which may well be about making a lifelong change.
+Be patient and try to keep in mind that it’s part of your journey, which may well be about making a lifelong change.
 After you’ve identified a pool of psychologists you think might work for you, you’ll need to start meeting with them.

 The best psychologists tend to be constantly fully booked, so finding a great psychologist with available times can be tricky, especially if you are looking for something quickly.
 This is really where we can help.
 AC&S has multiple, wonderful psychologists on our team, so we are sure to be able to find a great match for you, with a suitable time slot.